Notes on Milnor-Witt K-theory

 In this description, for any unit $u \in K^\times$, the symbol $[u] \in \KMW1(K)$ is sent to the pair $(\dtw u,\{u\})$. \end{ex}

 \begin{ex} .
-As $\gI*(K)$ is $2$-torsion, one deducing from the previous corollary the following interesting fact which extends \Cref{rem:KMW1/2}.
-After inverting $2$, the canonical maps $F$ and $\mu'$ of the previous corollary induces an isomorphism of $\ZZ$-graded rings:
+As $\gI*(K)$ is $2$-torsion, one deduces from the previous corollary the following interesting fact which extends \Cref{rem:KMW1/2}.
+After inverting $2$, the canonical maps $F$ and $\mu'$ of the previous corollary induce an isomorphism of $\ZZ$-graded rings:

 \end{ex}

 \begin{cor} \begin{enumerate}[wide] \item One has an equality of ideals of $\KMW*(K)$: